cfpb/hmda-platform/README.md

 This will bring up all the HMDA Platform services.
 The first run may take several minutes.

-For convenience when doing development on both the UI and the API, the `docker-compose` file uses a `volumes` which mounts the local directory into the `hmda-platform-ui` container and the `hmda.jar` into `hmda-platform` container.
-This means you can make changes to either the UI or API and view them without needing to rebuild their respective containers.
+For convenience when doing development on the UI, Auth setup, and API, the `docker-compose` file uses a `volumes` which mounts the ui's `dist/` directory into the `hmda-platform-ui` container, the `hmda.jar` into `hmda-platform` container, the `hmda` themes directory in the auth repo into the `keycloak` container, and the auth-proxy's `000-default.conf` file into the `auth_proxy` container.
+This means you can make changes to the UI, Auth, or API and (in most cases) view them without needing to rebuild their respective containers.

 To build the front-end and allow "watching" for changes you can run: